adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 So where do we go from here?
 Lets take a crack at it.
 ```
+Processing
-When you take the time to process, once per session you may heal 1 Shock.
-If someone else is there with you, and they have a String on you, they can try to help guide you through.
+When you take the time to process your feelings, once per session you may heal 1 Shock.
+If someone else is
+there with you, and they have a String on you, they can try to help guide you through .
 - If they spend the string, heal an additional Shock
 - Otherwise they  Turn Them On move.
 ```